Get the Latest Copy of our Constitution Below

 Article 4.7: Christians for Peace in Africa’s Management Committee may only accept gifts either for a general or specific purpose of the Organization.

 Article 4.8: The Executive Members of the Management Committee must open and maintain a bank account in the name of Christians for Peace in Africa.
-The signatories of the bank account must be the Executive Committee Members of the Organization at least two (3) the President & Chief Executive Officer (CEO),the Secretary General or the Deputy Secretary General, the Treasurer or the Deputy Treasurer.
+The signatories of the bank account must be the Executive Committee Members of the Organization at least two (3) the President & Chief Executive Officer (CEO), the Secretary-General or the Deputy Secretary-General, the Treasurer or the Deputy Treasurer.

 Article 4.9: The Executive Members may do anything else with the law necessary in carrying out the objectives of Christians for Peace in Africa.

-Article 4.10: The Management Committee Members are not personal liable for any loss suffered by any Members as a result of an act or a mission which occurred in good faith while the Management Committee is performing this function on behalf of Christians for Peace in Africa.
+Article 4.10: The Management Committee Members are not personally liable for any loss suffered by any Members as a result of an act or a mission which occurred in good faith while the Management Committee is performing this function on behalf of Christians for Peace in Africa.

 Article 4.11: A management Committee Member absent at four (4) successive meetings has not right to elect or to be elected, except in case of a challenge/problem known by Christians for Peace in Africa.